AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_3.md

 # Lab Report 3 - Uploading An Entire Directory
 ---

-Uplaoding singular files to server is a simple process.
+Uploading singular files to server is a simple process.
 We can also use the same ```scp``` comand to upload entire folder, each and every file and sub-dierctory, to a server.
 However, that process is a tad bit too tedious.

 Therefore, this lab report will present a simple process of doing it.